-Prior to Jesus who came as God in the flesh, we had to transfer our guilt and shame to a blameless animal and give it the death sentence we deserved for every count of sin against us.
+Before Jesus, who came as God in the flesh, we had to transfer our guilt and shame to a blameless animal and give it the death sentence we deserved for every count of sin against us.
 God knew we could never earn our way into eternal life in His presence.
 Nor could the counts of sin against us be written off without a perfect (complete and sufficient) sacrifice.
-The imperfect blood of even the purest animals were not enough to cover a multitude of human sins.
+The imperfect blood of even the purest animals was not enough to cover a multitude of human sins.
 They were, instead, a prophetic substitute for the sacrifice that would end all others.

 Put another way, we are not able to withstand His perfect and Holy presence on our own.
 Therefore, how can we ever dwell with Him?
 How can we ever behold the splendor of a God whose overflowing power manifests itself as the brightest fire and light which we could never dream of comprehending with blemished minds and impure eyes?
 If His perfect light is incompatible and even hostile to the smallest ounce of sin and darkness within us, then what hope do we have without His grace and mercy?

-This is why the Bible is different from other religious texts.
-Though many will not readily admit it, it has indeed become mankind’s missing link to our special past.
+That is why the Bible is different from other religious texts.
+Though many will not readily admit it, it has indeed become mankind’s missing link to our extraordinary past.
 As a result of rejecting Biblical truth, we have no other ancient record with an equal wealth of information.
-As a consequence, we misuse and misinterpret evidence, not just mistakening it for proof (evidence is certainly NOT proof), but also, we give it precedence where it should only supplement our understanding.
+As a consequence, we misuse and misinterpret evidence, not just mistaking it for proof (evidence is certainly NOT proof), but also, we give it precedence where it should only supplement our understanding.
 Where there are voids in our knowledge, we fill them with new and redacted speculations.
 In other words, we simply imagine things.
-Prehistory, therfore, does not exist except before all of creation, in the day when our all-powerful God existed solo and outside the very time, space, and material world He created.
+Prehistory, therefore, does not exist except before all of creation, in the day when our all-powerful God existed solo and outside the very time, space, and material world He created.

 If you still want to find missing links, then good luck to you.
-No one will ever find them outside of the Bible.
-Not only would truly prehistoric links be absent from the fossil records but prehistoric knowledge is a secret that may never be revealed.
-Either way, whether you’re a believer or not, if you aren’t simply satisfied with the existence of God, it will only lead you to a never ending quest for more imagined answers.
+No one will ever see them outside of the Bible.
+Not only would truly prehistoric links be absent from the fossil records, but prehistoric knowledge is a secret that may never be revealed.
+Either way, whether you’re a believer or not, if you aren’t satisfied with the existence of God, it will only lead you to a never-ending quest for more imagined answers.
 Just keep in mind one path makes more sense and leads all who follow it to the truth. 😉